solfang/solfang.github.io/_posts/2022-09-20-processingfaq.md

 #### Any downsides?

 Timber is heavy, which leads to extremely **low afk times**.
-Even with the a maxed out weight setup, you're looking at no more than 15 minutes of afk time.
+Even with a maxed out weight setup, you're looking at no more than 15 minutes of afk time.

 #### Can I level processing and profit?